zzy-44/academic-kickstart/content/projects/optothermal-actuator/index.md

 # Project title.
 title = "Optothermal Actuator"
+# Project summary to display on homepage.
+summary = " # "

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`